Bill Dolan Interview Part 1

 CA: Man, a lot of people are hungry.
 And I think the disparity of wealth in this world is a much bigger issue than anybody’s concept of what abortion should be or not be.
 Can I get a witness?

-BD: They’re not just distractions but they are distracting from the root cause of what it is.
-One thing I wanted to say about Alex Jones in defense of his evangelisms is that he has loads of guests.
-He doesn’t always agree 100 percent with their ideologies but he leaves that platform open.
+BD: They’re not just distractions, but they are distracting from the root cause of what it is.
+One thing I wanted to say about Alex Jones in defense of his evangelism is that he has loads of guests.
+He doesn’t always agree 100 percent with their ideologies, but he leaves that platform open.
 It’s not all just Alex Jones’ word.
-He has this guy Dave Mustaine who comes on sometimes.
+He has this guy, Dave Mustaine, who comes on sometimes.

 CA: Bill, did you ever watch Jerry Springer?